imindseye/WebGL-tutorial/README.md

 Sample WebGL program for OSU CSE 5542 by Prof. Han-Wei Shen (shen.94@osu.edu)

+Learn WebGL by studying the sample code in the following order:

 1. open-canvas.html/js:  A simple program that opens a webgl canvas and initialize webgl graphics context
 2. simple-triangles.html/js: draw two triangles using Array Buffer VBO in a default color (red)
 3. triangle-strip.html/js: draw two triangles using Triangle S trip and Array buffer VBO